r7avi/affiliate-coupons/README.md

    cp .env.example .env
    ```

-4. Update the `.env.local` file with your API base URL and any other necessary environment variables:
+4. Update the `.env` file with your API base URL and any other necessary environment variables:

    ```plaintext
    NEXT_PUBLIC_API_BASE_URL=http://localhost:5000